6 Choosing Your Future

 Can facilitiate more flexible working conditions, hours, workload and location Renting and buying property can be more challenging for self-employed people

 To find projects where you can work directly with the client (without going through a broker or agent), a good place to start is attending local meetups.
-Organisations like technw.uk, meetup.com and eventbrite.co.uk etc are all good places to start looking.
+Sites like meetup.com and eventbrite.co.uk and tickettailor.com etc can be good places to start looking for networking opportunities.

 Other good leads are friends and family, can you develop software or hardware that solves a problem that your friends or family have?
 You could charge them “mates rates”, to get your business off the ground.